RKMTech/MYSQL_Project_3/README.md

 GROUP BY product
 ORDER BY total_boxes DESC;
 ````
-- Eclairs sold the most boxes
+- Eclairs sells the most boxes

 # Conclusion